ppabam/FlagForFreedom/README.md

 - Rename env.dummy to .env.local.
 Make sure the file is not pushed to the public GitHub repository.
 - To avoid using analytics and statistics by connecting to Google Firebase, delete analytics.ts.
 - Refer to the [Vercel  CLI](https://vercel.com/docs/cli/env) to sync variables for database connection.
+- I used https://api.imgbb.com/ for image uploads.
+In your case, you should obtain a new API key

 ### Local Run
 - ested on WSL Ubuntu 22.04.4 LTS and macOS. ( node : v20.17.0 ||  v22.12.0, nextjs : 14.2.19)